hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step2-install.md

-The latest Knative version that this scenario is validated with is.
+For the Knative control plane to function is needs a few required components.
+There are some optional components to install as well.
+Sometimes there are technology choices for some of the layers.
+All the components are tested with specific versions of Knative.
+This scenario has been tested with this version of Knative and will be periodically upgraded to keep up with the improvements.

 `export KNATIVE_VERSION=0.16.0`{{execute}}

-The following installation will assume this version.
+The following installations will assume this version.

-## Install Custom Resource Definitions
+## Installing Knative Serving

+Serving is the primary layer that provides an abstraction for stateless request-based scale-to-zero services.

 Install the Custom Resource Definitions (CRDs) specific for declaring Knative objects: